March 15, 2017

 Jerome Grant takes a break at the Sweet Home Cafe

 In 2013 Restaurant Associates gave Grant a promotion to work at the Castle Café.
 He wasn’t particularly looking forward to preparing soups and sandwiches, “I went through the motions”, but he accepted with the guarantee of moving over to Sweet Home Café in 2016.
-Last year under the guidance of RA Culinary Supervisor Albert Lucas and Bravo Top Chef finalist, Co-Host of ABC’s The Chew and NMAAHC Culinary Ambassador Carla Hall, Grant began taking the reins in the pristine 10,000-square foot kitchen.
+Last year under the guidance of RA Culinary Supervisor Albert Lukas and Bravo Top Chef finalist, Co-Host of ABC’s The Chew and NMAAHC Culinary Ambassador Carla Hall, Grant began taking the reins in the pristine 10,000-square foot kitchen.

 But before all that the chef watched the museum rise slowly out of the dirt and reflected on his own story.
 A parallel tale of ancestors making their way to America.
 In his case two grandfathers who emigrated from the island of Jamaica and came by boat to Philadelphia.